karmab/kcli/docs/index.md

 You can then access the vm using *kcli ssh*.

-Kcli uses the default ssh_user according to the different [cloud images](http://docs.openstack.org/image-guide/obtain-images.html).
+Kcli uses the default ssh_user according to the [cloud image](http://docs.openstack.org/image-guide/obtain-images.html).
-To guess it, kcli checks the template name.
-So for example, your centos image must contain the term "centos" in the file name, otherwise the default user "root" will be used.
+To guess it, kcli checks the image name.
+So for example, your centos image must contain the term "centos" in the file name, otherwise "root" is used.

 Using parameters, you can tweak the vm creation.
 All keywords can be used.
 For instance: